Commonwealth Consolidated Acts

 (a) either:

-(i) a notice of opposition to the registration was filed in accordance with subsection 52(2); or
+(i) a component of a notice of opposition to the registration was filed in accordance with subsection 52(2); or

-(ii) before the registration, a person applied in accordance with the regulations for an extension of the period for filing a notice of opposition to the registration; and
+(ii) before the registration, a person applied in accordance with the regulations for an extension of the period for filing a component of a notice of opposition to the registration; and

-(b) the Registrar failed to take account of the opposition or application in deciding to register the trade mark; and
+(b) the Registrar failed to take account of the component or application in deciding to register the trade mark; and

 (c) the Registrar becomes aware of the failure within 1 month after the notice was filed or the application was made.